 MPRN and it’s Team develops relationships, and none more important than our strong relationship with the Maine Department of Corrections.
 Thanks to MDOC Commissioner Randall “Randy” Liberty, and Deputy Commissioner Dr. Ryan Thornell, Maine Prisoner Re-Entry Network is welcomed and encouraged to engage returning citizens while still residing in MDOC facilities and after release.

 MDOC invites MPRN to participate in facility centered meetings and innovative collaborations.
-For example; Maine State Prison Warden, Matthew Magnusson, employs an inmate as a caseworker who starts the process of re-entry planning 1-2 years before someone is scheduled to be released.
+For example; Maine State Prison Warden, Matthew Magnusson, employs one of its residents as a peer reentry coordinator who starts the process of transitional planning 1-2 years before someone is scheduled to be released.
 This coordinator communicates directly with MDOC’s highly skilled casworkers and our executive director at MPRN to form a guiding team that ideally links the returning resident to resources that can help them begin to create a stable and self-sustaining future within our community.

-MDOC facility Caseworkers set up meetings with MPRN, where the inmate, caseworker, and MPRN fine tune the re-entry plan as the release date gets closer.
+MDOC facility Caseworkers set up meetings with MPRN, where the coordinator, caseworker, and MPRN fine tune the re-entry plan as the release date gets closer.
 MPRN provides resource connections, where needed, and assigns Re-Entry or Recovery Coaches to returning citizens in need of these additional supports.
 MPRN coordinates with caseworkers in all of MDOC’s facilities and meets with any and all returning citizens who request a meeting.
 Though MPRN would prefer to start meeting with inmates 6 months-1 year before release, MPRN meets with folks right up to days before release, upon request.